 However, we shall endeavour at all times to implement and operate these conditions and policies with reasonable flexibility and to give effect to the purpose of, and intention behind, the Small Claims Service.
 For example, it may, on occasion and to facilitate the pursuit by an Eligible Person of their Small Claim, be appropriate for us either to adapt a Document created by that Eligible Person in order to create an additional legal document or to provide bespoke drafting assistance.

 The extent to which we implement and operate the conditions and policies as to fair use applicable to Limited Engagements and Helpline services according to their strict terms will, however, remain a matter within our absolute discretion.

 Subject to the applicable fair use policy, there will be no formal limitation upon when, and how often, Eligible Persons may make use of the Helpline with respect to each Small Claim that they wish to pursue.
 Advice given through the Helpline may include advice on the law relating to each Small Claim, advice on the selection of an appropriate document template, advice on adapting Documents in order to create additional legal documents and advice on procedure.

 The Small Claims Service is subject to the following exclusions and limitations:

-A lawyer/client relationship may only be established with us with respect to the Telephone Document Preparation Service; the Document Review Service; the Helpline; and the Small Claims Service (excluding the Document Preparation Service element of that service).
+A lawyer/client relationship may only be established between us and you with respect to the Telephone Document Preparation Service; the Document Review Service; the Helpline; and the Small Claims Service (excluding the Document Preparation Service element of that service).

-A lawyer/client relationship will only be established in relation to the above services by your express or implied acceptance of our engagement letter and our confirmation of our agreement to act for you after conflict checking and other verification processes have been completed.
+A lawyer/client relationship will only be established between us and you in relation to the above services by your express or implied acceptance of our engagement letter and our confirmation of our agreement to act for you after conflict checking and other verification processes have been completed.